VanillaBase1lb/neuralnet_visualization/README.md

 [ --> 1 for every 2 adjacent layers of the ANN (should be equal to no. of layers - 1) [ --> should be only 2.
 First one is weight matrix(n x m), second is bias array(m).
 Second one is currenly ignored, but should be present nevertheless
 [ --> N number of arrays where N = no. of nodes in the first out of the 2 adjacent layers
-    M number of arrays where M = no. of nodes in the second out of the 2 adjacent layers ]
+    M comma separated values where M = no. of nodes in the second out of the 2 adjacent layers ]
 ]
 ]